 The Brain That Changes Itself: Stories of Personal Triumph from the Frontiers of Brain Science

-Norman Doidge tells beautiful stories of individuals and case studies to explain the capabilities and limits of the human brain.
-It’s certainly anecdotal, but enjoyable if you approach the subject without any strong attachments or fixed opinions — if you’re familiar with the topic of neuroplasticity and cognitive heuristics, then you may not find any compelling new science, but engaging stories nonetheless (stories that reinforce a fascinating perspective that is in turn informed by neuroscience).
+Norman Doidge tells stories of individual case studies to explore the capabilities and limits of the human brain.
+If you’re familiar with the topic of neuroplasticity and cognitive heuristics, then you may not find new science, but engaging stories nonetheless (stories that reinforce a fascinating perspective that is in turn informed by neuroscience).